Applicants must have a bachelor's degree in mathematics or a closely related field.

 No single criterion prevails, but the faculty admissions committee carefully reviews all of the following: the applicant's undergraduate, graduate, and postgraduate grade point averages, which should be strong overall and superior in the major field; letters of recommendation from instructors;

 scores on the GRE General and Subject tests; and research interests as indicated in the Statement of Purpose.

 Important note on the GRE Exams

-While the Mathematics Department typically requires both the General and Mathematics Subject GRE exams for graduate admissions applications, due to the COVID-19 pandemic these scores will NOT be required for Fall 2021 admission applications.
-You may still submit GRE scores; however, an absence of these scores will not negatively impact your application.
+While the Mathematics Department typically requires both the General and Mathematics Subject GRE exams for graduate admissions applications, due to the COVID-19 pandemic these scores will NOT be required for Fall 2022 admission applications.

 The following materials must be submitted online at: http://graddiv.ucsb.edu/eapp